 - Pre-soaking for 15-20 minutes (or overnight if time is tight) every 2 weeks in a bleach-free, granulated detergent

 If you stick to the steps above, you'll:

 - Generally keep your melamine dinnerware looking newer, longer

-Engaging with your dish team can help them to not only feel good about their work, but understand that they play an important role in the overall success of the business.
+Engaging with your dishwashing team can help them to not only feel good about their work, but understand that they play an important role in the overall success of the business.